 With respect to the surgery itself, complications can occur that affect the adequate closure and subsequent wound healing: infection of the wound due to contaminated surgeries, wall defect and closure with excessive tension on the edges.

 Causes related to the surgeon:

 The most important factor related to good healing of a surgical wound is the proper closure of that incision by the surgeon.
-What is called a GOOD TECHNICAL closure of the abdominal wall.
-There is a scientific medical consensus on how this ideal closure technique should be carried out to minimize the subsequent development of an ventral hernia.
+What is called a GOOD TECHNICAL closure of the abdominal wall?
+There is a scientific medical consensus on how this ideal closure technique should be carried out to minimize the subsequent development of a ventral hernia.